TITLE 77: PUBLIC HEALTH

 Section 905.120 Disinfection

 b) Chlorine Feeders.
 Chlorination equipment shall have a means of removal of solids.
-Appendix A: Illustration S of this Part provides an example of a typical chlorine feeder.
-All chlorine feeders shall meet the requirements of Appendix A: Illustration S of this Part.
-Other feeders which meet the requirement of this Section are also acceptable.
+Appendix A, Illustration S provides an example of a typical chlorine feeder.
+All chlorine feeders shall meet the requirements of Appendix A, Illustration S. Other feeders that meet the requirement of this Section are also acceptable.